maestrano/maestrano-ruby/README.md

 ```

 ## Account Webhooks
-Single sign on has been setup into your app and Maestrano user are now able to use your service.
+Single sign on has been setup into your app and Maestrano users are now able to use your service.
 Great!
 Wait what happens when a business (group) decides to stop using your service?
 Also what happens when a user gets removed from a business?
 Well the controllers describes in this section are for Maestrano to be able to notify you of such events.

 ### Groups Controller (service cancellation)
 Sad as it is a business might decide to stop using your service at some point.
 On Maestrano billing entities are represented by groups (used for collaboration & billing).
 So when a business decides to stop using your service we will issue a DELETE request to the webhook.account.groups_path endpoint (typically /maestrano/account/groups/:id).